Registration and First Year Information

 Memorial University offers students a variety of payment methods.
 To learn more about fees payment see the Cashier's Office information.
-For a detailed listing of all financial regulations and fees, please see the Fees and Charges section of the current University Calendar.
+For a detailed listing of all financial regulations and fees, please see Tuition Fees and Charges 2018/2019.
 For other financial inquiries, please contact the Cashier’s Office in St. John’s at (709) 864-8226 or (709) 864-8229.

 You can find out which books you need for your courses from the bookstore online.
 Simply go to the Memorial University Bookstore website, select "Books" followed by "Textbook Search" from the main menu.

 You can submit your photo for your Campus Card online .

 The primary use is for identification purposes (necessary when taking final examinations), but the campus card can also be used as a library card, as a photocopying card, and as a means to gain access to public laser printers on campus.
 The card also allows students to gain access through certain electronic doors on campus.
 If you plan to live on campus, your student identification card will serve as your key to your residence.
 You can put money on your card online, at the QEII Library or at any other location on campus where campus card loading machines are found.